Help! Which level is the right starting point for my kid?

 Existing Skills: Can write essays and longer narrative texts.

 Path Forward: Begins at Level 2 but takes an accelerated path focused on picking up our argument development system and other foundational skills before moving on to Level 3.
+(These are the skills we want them to have before embarking on Level 3.)
 We may add foundational grammar and punctuation lessons from Levels 1 and 4 to this student’s feed, as needed.
 This student frequently makes use of our optional help with school assignments and application essays.
+If you strongly believe that your child should start at Level 3, please email us with a sample of their writing.

 Ready to get your swimmer cat into the pool?
 Enroll here.